GeoH2

 In Situ Generation of Hydrogen

 Hydrogen can be generated from in situ combustion (ISC) of hydrocarbons as well as from underground coal gasification (UCG) under controlled conditions.
-We investigate the potential of ISC for the primary purpose of hydrogen generation from hydrocarbons in the subsurface.
+Similarly, in situ pyrolysis (non-combustion heating) of coals and hydrocarbons can generate hydrogen.
+We investigate the potential of in situ generation for the primary purpose of hydrogen generation from hydrocarbons in the subsurface.
 Hydrogen generation in situ would provide a direct source of hydrogen utilizing thermal energy from hydrocarbon combustion with concurrent reinjection of carbon dioxide (CO2) into nearby reservoirs.
+In situ pyrolysis would allow for hydrogen generation with coke (solid carbon) as a by-product.
 Initial research assesses feasibility using reservoir flow and reaction models.
 Planned research will integrate carbon capture technologies and engineering.
+In addition, serpentinization of ultramafic, iron-rich rocks is potentially a process that could be engineered to generate and produce hydrogen gas from these rocks without carbon dioxide.

 image